0XOday/the_grimoire/Computers/Ethics in Technology/The Difference between Morals, Ethics, and Laws.md

 	* Legal acts are acts the conform to the law
 	* Moral acts conform to what an individual believes to be the right things to do.
 * Practitioners in many professions subscribe to a code of ethics that states the principles and core values that are essential to their work thus governing their behavior.
-	* Gives a reference point
+	* Gives a reference point  for helping an individual determine what is legal and what is ethical.